Malcolm Gilchrist (speculator): Early life

 Malcolm Gilchrist was the third son of Catherine Buie and Malcolm Gilchrist Sr., a North Carolina state legislator who moved to Tennessee in the first decade of the 19th century.
 He was born in Moore County, North Carolina where his father had first settled after migrating from Scotland.
 Gilchrist Sr. and Thomas Overton (brother of judge John Overton) had represented Moore County in the North Carolina state legislature throughout the 1790s.
 The family relocated to Maury County, Tennessee in 1809.
 Around 1818, William Gilchrist, Malcolm Gilchrist's brother, trained a young Tennessean named Archibald Yell in the law (despite Yell's previously limited education), and they later became law partners.

 Also in the late 1810s the Gilchrists were involved in surveying northern Alabama.
 An 1818 letter from John Coffee, who had been appointed surveyor general for the land south of Tennessee, explained that Daniel Gilchrist (another of Malcolm's brothers) had been hired to resurvey an important boundary line in northern Alabama.
 According to Clarence E. Carter, editor of The Territorial Papers of the United States, Malcolm Gilchrist was one of a number of men who were irregularly hired to survey tracts along the Tennessee River in northern Alabama, beginning in 1817:

 "There are no surveying contracts extant for Alabama Territory which supply data on the specific tract or tracts to be surveyed, nor the time within which the work should be completed as in the case, for example, of Michigan Territory.
 Cf. Terr.
 Papers (Mich.), X, 527–530.
 Apparently the surveyors operated under informal instructions from the surveyor general.
 As for Freeman's district, in southern Alabama, no contracts of any kind have been uncovered.
 A comparison of the above form with all others issued and signed by Coffee for the years 1817 to 1819 inclusive discloses no textual deviations."

+Boatman and cotton freighter

+Gilchrist was a cotton freighter.
+According to Donald Davidson's history of the Tennessee River, "For his hands, he employed the adventurous young men of the region, who were only too eager to make the New Orleans trip and were satisfied with low wages."